 We are so sorry, but we are completely. booked for all individual and assessment appointments after 2pm for the 2021-2022 school year.
-We have limited morning and early afternoon spots available. **Morning and early afternoon teletherapy appointments still available.
+We have very limited in-person morning and early afternoon spots available. **Morning and early afternoon teletherapy appointments still available.

 To get started with the therapy scheduling process, please contact Candace, our office manager, at email@example.com to see if we have an opening that will work with your schedule.
 If so, we will need you to fill out some forms, which are found on this website (Request for Services, Patient History)

 Because we may not have the expertise to work with every type of case, it is important for you (and us) to make sure our skills are well-matched.
 The kind of individual therapy we do requires the child to be able to attend and cooperate with the lessons to some degree.